hansungj/NLPLab/README.md

 you can also set vocabulary specifiction parameters
 1. --min_occurence : minimum occurence for a word type to be included in the vocabulary
 2. --vocabulary_size : desired vocabulary size, selects the top frequent word types and filters out the rest
-# train a base line model
+# Train a base line model

 <!-- ## Split Dev into 70/30 Test/Val